Are you considering switching to Sprint for your mobile phone service?

 If you want to switch to Sprint from AT&T you'll still get the benefit of the current switch to Sprint deals, however, you may not be able to bring your own device.
 Some newer LTE smartphones and iPhones are compatible but it depends.

 Say, for example, you're switching to Sprint because you find they have the cheapest iPhone plans.
-AT&T iPhone 6 and 6s have both GSM and CDMA capability, making it possible to bring your AT&T iPhone to Sprint. iPhone 7 and 7 Plus, however, are network specific.
-If you own one of these, you'll have to get a new Sprint device.
+AT&T iPhone 6 and 6s have both GSM and CDMA capability, making it possible to turn your AT&T device into a Sprint iPhone.
+Apple iPhone 7 and 7 Plus, however, are network specific.
+If you own one of these, you'll have to get a new Sprint iPhone.

 Other Sprint-compatible AT&T phones include: